whereyatpolity/amc-workshop.github.io/README.md

 Want to fix or add something?

-1. "Fork" the repository by clicking "Fork" in the upper right hand corner.
+1. Fork the repository by clicking "Fork" in the upper right hand corner.
 This will create a copy of the repository in *your* Github account.
 2. Make changes to your fork.
 If you are using only Github,